automerge/hypermerge/README.md

 without any server infrastructure.
 It combines [Automerge](https://github.com/automerge/automerge), a CRDT, with [hypercore](https://github.com/mafintosh/hypercore), a distributed append-only log.

-If project provides a way to have apps data sets that are conflict free and offline first (thanks to CRDT's) and serverless (thanks to hypercore/DAT).
+This project provides a way to have apps data sets that are conflict free and offline first (thanks to CRDT's) and serverless (thanks to hypercore/DAT).